Ty France Preview, Player Props: Mariners vs. Royals

 Ty France At The Plate

-- In 38 games this season (30.4%), France has picked up an RBI, and in nine of those games (7.2%) he had two or more.
-He has also driven in three or more of his team's runs in four contests.
+- France has had at least one RBI in 30.2% of his games this year (38 of 126), with more than one RBI nine times (7.1%).
+He has also been responsible for three or more of his team's runs in four contests.

+- In 54 of 126 games this season, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.